King of the Monsters (video game)

-is a fighting game developed by SNK, released for arcades in Japan in 1991, and ported to the Neo Geo AES later that same year.
+is a 1991 fighting game developed and published by SNK for the Neo Geo arcade and home platforms.
 The game features playable giant monsters that are reminiscent of characters from kaiju and tokusatsu films.

 In 1992, a sequel titled King of the Monsters 2 was released for arcades.
 Months later, King of the Monsters was ported to the Super Nintendo Entertainment System.
 It would then be ported to the Sega Genesis in 1993.
 It was included in the compilation SNK Arcade Classics Vol. 1, which was released for the Wii, PlayStation 2 and PlayStation Portable in 2008.